 Although the Family Gallery is primarily aimed at kids, it’s worth a look even if you don’t have any kids with you.
 There are a couple of interesting cars, an old camper and a car set up like a drive-in movie theatre.

 This is the other car that you can sit in at Gasoline Alley and when you do, the speaker turns on so you can listen to the movie (about drive-ins) as well as watch it projected against the far wall.

-The highlight of the Family Gallery is the road track that kids can drive either trike son.
+The highlight of the Family Gallery is the road track that kids can drive trikes on.
 Gordie really enjoyed driving his little trike around the track.
-This area is gated but the latch would only keep quite little kids inside.
+This area is gated but the latch is easy to lift.